BamsyTheSergal/bamsythesergal.github.io/content/posts/galleries/linux_phone/_index.md

 +++
 date = '2026-03-16'
 draft = false
-title = 'Linux Phone Gallery!' author = 'Bamsy'
+title = 'index'
+comments = true
 +++
-# Glad You’re Here~!

-this is a basic page i will be expanding for my project on using a linux phone, a OnePlus 6, running PostMarketOS (KDE Mobile flavor)

-{{< image src="https://immich.sergalmerps.org/share/TZZQT-AOMbuH315DB9r9dn1Y0aBko1sktM5Dt7kfNFN9Ux-yx6wCPi5NQfqeo61ogfk" caption="OnePlus 6">}}
+This will be a place where i have my linux phone gallery! :3